6 The Origin Interface

-The Formula Bar, new for Origin 2021, is similar to formula bars in OpenOffice and Excel.
+The Formula Bar is similar to formula bars in OpenOffice and Excel.
 While it is not necessary to use the Formula Bar to enter cell expressions, it does offer the advantages of function search, interactive range selection and improved visibility of expressions, particularly of long expressions that exceed cell width.

 - With a workbook active, toggle the Formula Bar on or off by clicking View: Formula Bar on the main menu.

 - To change font size, change the value of LabTalk system variable @FBFS (default is "130").

 For more information, see the Workbooks, Worksheets and Columns chapter.

 Origin 2022 provides easier access to Origin's built-in functions: